Finding disc pain relief through stretching

-A herniated or bulging disc does not always cause pain.
-When it does, though, a physician will explore every avenue of conservative treatment before resorting to surgery.
-One of the best tools to help bring about disc pain relief is stretching the muscles, tendons and ligaments in the areas of the body associated with symptoms — especially the back, but also the shoulders, arms, legs and buttocks.
+One of the best treatments for disc pain relief is stretching the muscles, tendons and ligaments in the areas of the body associated with symptoms — especially the back, but also the shoulders, arms, legs and buttocks.

 If you have been diagnosed with a herniated or bulging disc, you should always consult with a physician before beginning a new exercise regimen.
 A physical therapist can help you develop a stretching routine geared toward managing your specific symptoms.
 In general, stretching is intended to improve flexibility by mobilizing the spine and its associated soft tissues.
 Here are a few tips to remember when you begin a stretching program for disc pain relief: